ShantanuK86/photo-gallery-app/README.md

 # Photo Gallery App

 A simple and responsive web application that allows users to upload, browse, and manage their photo collection.
-Built using modern web technologies like React, Node.js, and MongoDB.
+Built using modern web technologies like React,CSS and Firebase.

 ## Features